Ludhiana district: Topography

 The topography of the district is a typical representative of an alluvial plain.
 It owes its origin to the aggravation work of the Satluj River.
 The alluvium deposited by the river has been worked over by the wind, which gave rise to a number of small dunes and sand mounds.
-Most of these dunes have been leveled by farmers.
+Most of these dunes have been levelled by farmers.

 The district can be divided into the flood plain of the Satluj and the upland plain.

 Climate

 Ludhiana features a semi-arid climate under the Köppen climate classification, with three defined seasons; summer, monsoon, and winter.
-This climate is characterized by dryness except for a brief spell of monsoon season, a very hot summer, and a bracing winter.
+This climate is characterised by dryness except for a brief spell of monsoon season, a very hot summer, and a bracing winter.
 The cold season is from mid-November to the early part of March.
 The succeeding period until the end of June is the hot season.
 July, August and half of September constitute the southwest monsoon.
 The period of mid-September to about the middle of November may be termed as a post-monsoon or transitional period.

 June is generally the hottest month.
 Hot and scorching dust-laden winds blow during the summer season.
 December and January are the coldest months.
 Ludhiana on average sees roughly 809.3 mm of precipitation annually.
 The official weather station for the city is in the compound of the Civil Surgeon's Office to the west of Ludhiana.
 Weather records here data back to 1 August 1868.